Fallen Arches (film)

 Fallen Arches is a 1998 crime film starring Richard Portnow, Karen Black, Ron Thompson, Peter Onorati, Tamara Braun, Carmine Giovinazzo, Louis Ferreira and written, produced and directed by Ron Cosentino.

-Synopsis
+Plot

-A street-smart, young man tries to save his younger brother when a mobster takes a hit out on him for stealing a truckload of designer shoes.
+Two New Yorker brothers, Frankie and Duke Romano, relocate from to Los Angeles with their alcoholic mother and become involved in a small-time theft of designer shoes that spirals into a full blown conflict with Nicky Kaplan, a local crime boss.